 Team entries may include dancers who are not yet competing in solos at championship level, but have demonstrated very good technique, good dynamics with their team, and outstanding work ethic in class and practices.
 In order for a dancer to be considered for this opportunity, he or she must be willing to dedicate significant time and effort to the team’s objectives.

 Whether participating in solo championships, teams, or both, dancers (and their parents) should carefully consider how to balance a commitment to a championship event with all other time commitments, namely academics, other sports or extra-curricular activities.
 (Additionally, family finances need to be considered, as these events are a significant financial commitment.)

-The date and venue of each of these championships rotates annually, and is printed on the syllabus of each NAFC feis.
-Dancers are eligible to compete in the appropriate age category if they have won 1st place of an Open Championship competition at a sanctioned NAFC feis within one calendar year of the Belt/Trophy Championship.
+The date and venue of each of these championships rotate annually and is printed on the syllabus of each NAFC feis.
+Dancers are eligible to compete in the appropriate age category if they have won 1st place in an Open Championship competition at a sanctioned NAFC feis within one calendar year of the Belt/Trophy Championship.

 TYPES OF DANCES:

 Reel – a lively dance performed in soft shoes, characterized by a rhythm with an even 1-2-3-4 count; musical cadence is either 4/4 or 2/4 time, tempo is approximately 113 on a metronome

 Light Jig – a bouncy dance performed in soft shoes, characterized by a rhythm that can be counted aloud as ONE-2-THREE or 1-2-3-FOUR; musical cadence is 6/8 time, tempo is approximately 113 on a metronome

 Slip Jig – a graceful, flowing dance performed in soft shoes, characterized by a rhythm that can be tricky to count until familiar, ONE-2-THREE-4-FIVE-6; musical cadence is 9/8 time, tempo is approximately 113 on a metronome